apache/airflow/dev/breeze/doc/09_release_management_tasks.rst

 Sometimes in cases when there is a connectivity issue to Github, it might be possible that local tags get created and lead to annoying errors.
 The default behaviour would be to clean such local tags up.

+The flag ``--clean-local-tags`` can be used to delete the local tags.

-If you want to disable this behaviour, set the env CLEAN_LOCAL_TAGS to false.
+However, If you want to disable this behaviour, set the envvar CLEAN_LOCAL_TAGS to false or use the ``--no-clean-local-tags`` flag.

 .. code-block:: bash